near/nearcore/docs/trie.md

 - call `commit` method which moves `prospective` changes to `committed`,
 - call `finalize` method which prepares `TrieChanges` and state changes based on `committed` field.

-Note that `finalize` does not modify `Trie` itself, it only prepares changes to be passed to `ChainStore`.
+Note that `finalize`, `Trie::insert` and `Trie::update` do not update the database storage.
-`Trie::insert` and `Trie::update` also does not modify `Trie`.
-The former one puts new nodes to temporary memory object, and the latter one prepares `TrieChanges` object.
+These functions only modify trie nodes in memory.

-`Trie` is actually updated when `ShardTries::apply_insertions` is called, which puts new values to `ColState` part of key-value database.
+Instead, these functions prepares `TrieChanges` object, and `Trie` is actually updated when `ShardTries::apply_insertions` is called, which puts new values to `ColState` part of key-value database.

 ### TrieStorage